UK businesses are owed billions of pounds through mis-sold energy contracts. We can help reclaim £1000s for your business

 I’m sure that if they didn’t tell me how much they earned it wouldn’t be much anyway?

-My financial director checked everything, there’s no way he could have been mis-sold to!
+My financial director checked everything, there’s no way they could have been mis-sold to!

 Brokers aren’t charities, they may not have told me about their commissions but I assume it’s there!